 <chapter head>Chapter 3 Why US companies love the rest of the world – and its tax laws

 Let me make a really important observation at the outset of this chapter.
 The problem we are looking at is not just one found in the UK subsidiaries of US companies.
-That’s simply not true.
-What is true is that it’s very easy to identify in the UK subsidiaries of US corporations much harder in both UKbased concerns and in the subsidiaries of companies based in other states.
+What is true is that this problem is very much easier to identify in the UK subsidiaries of US corporations than it is in both UK-based concerns and in the subsidiaries of companies based in other states.
 I’m absolutely not indulging in xenophobia about US businesses.

 All that said, the USA has created an extraordinarily dysfunctional tax system for its multinational corporations.
 It may not have intended to provide the most perfect opportunity for multinational tax avoidance, but it has nonetheless done so with its corporate tax laws.
 Indeed, it could fairly be said that never in the field of taxation has so much incentive been given to anyone to use a tax haven.
 The fact that no one else has a system quite like it just exacerbates the problem.